attractivechaos/plb2/README.md

 **TL;DR**: see the figure below.
 Note that nqueen and matmul are implemented in all languages but sudoku and bedcov are only implemented in some.
-NB: matmul in V has been updated in the [table](#table), but the figure is not in sync yet.
+NB: nqueen and matmul in V have been updated in the [table](#table), but the figure is not in sync yet.
+Now V is the fastest on nqueen+matmul.

 <img align="left" src="analysis/rst-m1.png"/>